alexs2112/android-sabacc/README.md

 Sometimes if there are a few computer players remaining they will get stuck in a loop of checking and standing, and nobody will call.
 This will be fixed in the future when I fix the rest of the AI, which I think will fix the other bug too

 The font I am currently using (AnakinMono) does not have a negative sign, so your hand value might look a little strange.
 Working on fixing that as it is annoying, but does not affect gameplay.

+**Current Roadmap**

+ - Implement going all in, the game is mostly unplayable in its current state as once a player gets ahead they likely dominate the rest of the game.
+Possibly store a variable in each player of "AllInValue" that keeps track of the maximum number of chips that player can win when they go all in.
+Remaining chips will stay in the main pot for the next round rather than go to the next player.

+    - This likely involves redoing the code for the entire betting stage, it kind of sucks right now

+ - Make the AI a bit better so the game doesn't get stuck in loops.
+Still won't be great, but will be better than it is currently.

+ - A general UI update.
+Opponents will be dropdown boxes.
+The main section displays Player Name, Credits, Number of Cards, and Known Value (when the Interference Field is implemented).
+When you click an opponent, it will open a box that displays their cards (or cardbacks if you don't know them).
+At the end of a round, each player is opened and their cards displayed.
+Also enable scrolling through opponents to have up to 7, and scrolling through the list of messages.

+ - Implement the Sabacc Shift and the Interference Field.
+A player can place cards into the field by clicking a card and then clicking the field.
+Opponent's interference cards have a blue border and are displayed underneath their hand (so clicking their tab will have multiple rows of cards).

+**Stuff that can be done at any time**
+ (In no particular order)

+ - AI Updates

+ - Different message colours

+ - A main menu and settings screen

+ - Add a delay between dealing cards when enacting Sudden Demise

+ - Player profiles, to save and load your profile and have different games.
+Can add new AI's that play differently and have higher stakes tables with steeper buy in prices and antes.

+ - Clicking an opponents card tells you what card it is, probably to be done in the UI update.
+This might be moderately difficult.

+ - Clean up the code for both Betting and Drawing, probably using State Machines